-To show you how universally beneficial conducting an anonymous survey is, we describe three very different examples below.
-You can apply many of the same principals to your strategy, regardless of industry or research discipline.
+We describe three examples below to show you how universally beneficial conducting anonymous survey responses is.
+You can apply many of the same principles to your strategy, regardless of industry or research discipline.

 Anonymous survey example 1: Customer satisfaction

-In this example, an independent drugstore wants to serve its community better.
-They decide a survey will help them accomplish three things:
+In this one, an independent drugstore wants to serve its community better.
+They decide a survey would help them accomplish three things:

 Anonymous survey example 2: Employee workplace culture

-Because these questions could lead to retaliation from the person or people who are bullying others, this survey must remain anonymous.
-It allows employees to hold peers and higher-ranking individuals accountable without risking their jobs or their security.
+This survey must remain anonymous because these questions could lead to retaliation from the person or people who are bullying others.
+It allows employees to hold their peers and higher-ranking individuals accountable without risking their jobs or security.